tjtanjin/react-chatbotify-docs/docs/concepts/conversations.md

 :::

-### Dynamic Attributes

-Dynamic attributes are attributes that can vary its output based on parameter inputs.
-There are currently 6 dynamic attributes:

-- message
-- render
-- transition
-- function
-- file
-- path

-The next section will list all the parameters that may be used in dynamic attributes.

 ## Params

-Parameters contain information/functions that can be passed into **dynamic attributes** for usage/decision making and they are as listed below:
+Parameters contain information/functions that can be passed into **attributes** for usage/decision making and they are as listed below:

 - userInput
 - prevPath
+- goToPath
 - injectMessage
 - streamMessage
 - openChat